 Profit after tax attributable to the owners of the Company for FY2023 amounts to €487 mn, corresponding to a ROTE of 24.8%, compared to €57 mn for FY2022 (compared to a ROTE of 3.2% for FY2022).
+ROTE excluding amounts reserved for the distribution for FY2023 increases to 25.3%, compared to a ROTE of 3.3% for FY2022, calculated on the same basis.
 Profit after tax attributable to the owners of the Company for 4Q2023 amounts to €138 mn, compared to €129 mn for 3Q2023 (up 7% qoq).
 ROTE stands at 25.6% for 4Q2023, flat on prior quarter.
 The adjusted recurring profitability (i.e. defined as the Group's profit after tax before non-recurring items (attributable to the owners of the Company) taking into account distributions under other equity instruments such as the annual AT1 coupon) amounted to €132 mn for 4Q2023 compared to €122 mn for 3Q2023 and totaled €455 mn for FY2023 compared to €160 mn for FY2022.

-C. Operating Environment
+B. Operating Environment

-War and geopolitics can be very disruptive to the economy and society and the extent to which the international system is intertwined, is often underestimated.
+War and geopolitics can be very disruptive to the economy and society.
 Meantime wars continue to rage in Ukraine and in the Middle East, adding to uncertainty and instability.
 The attacks on merchant shipping in the Red Sea from the Houthis in Yemen, is a reflection of the uncertainty.
 The attacks are forcing many carriers to change route adding days and costs to shipping which eventually will add to inflationary pressures, with implications for monetary policy.